 Insulin sensitivity, then, refers to how responsive the body is to the presence of insulin.
 This issue tends to affect those with type 2 diabetes more than those with type 1, though insulin resistance is becoming more common(opens in a new tab) in people with type 1.
 There are several factors that can decrease a person’s insulin sensitivity, including low activity levels.

 Luckily, by exercising and getting active, a person’s insulin sensitivity can be improved.
 When your muscles contract during exercise, your cells are able to use glucose for energy whether or not insulin is present.
-And when insulin is present, the cells in your muscles are better at using glucose during and up to 24 hours after working out.
-Ultimately, this heightened insulin sensitivity leads to lower blood sugar levels.
+When insulin is present, the cells in your muscles are better at using glucose during and up to 24 hours after working out.

 That said, improved insulin sensitivity and lower blood sugar levels aren’t the only ways exercise can greatly benefit a person with diabetes.
 Exercise also can also help you control your cholesterol levels, reduce your risk of heart disease and nerve damage, and help you lose weight.
 All of these benefits make exercise an important part of any diabetes management plan.